Light for Riley: Awards

 In 2015, Greg and Catherine Hughes received the Director General's Award at the WA Health Excellence Awards.
-The Health Director General Dr David Russell-Weisz acknowledged the Hughes' ongoing courage and strength to "raise awareness of pertussis and ensure their plight was never experienced by another Western Australian family".
+The health director general David Russell-Weisz acknowledged the Hughes' ongoing courage and strength to "raise awareness of pertussis and ensure their plight was never experienced by another Western Australian family".

-In the same year, they received the Australian Skeptics - Fred Thornett Award for the Promotion of Reason.
+In the same year, the couple received the Australian Skeptics – Fred Thornett Award for the Promotion of Reason.
 This award acknowledges someone who has made a significant contribution to educating or informing the public regarding issues of science and reason.